luxass/eslint-config/README.md

 ## ✨ Features

-- Based on [Antfu's ESLint Config](https://github.com/antfu/eslint-config) with some modifications
+- Based on [antfu's ESLint Config](https://github.com/antfu/eslint-config) with some modifications
 - Auto fix for formatting (aimed to be used standalone **without** Prettier)
 - Designed to work with TypeScript, JSX, Vue out-of-box
 - Lints also for json, yaml, toml, markdown